 Forty and two years old was Ahaziah when he began to reign, and he reigned one year in Jerusalem.
 His mother's name also was Athaliah the daughter of Omri.
 (2 Chronicles 22:2 KJV)

-This one is relatively easy to explain, since a few verses earlier in Kings we are told that Ahaziah's father, Joram ben Ahab, was 32 when he became King, and he ruled for 8 years which would have made him 40 when he died.
+A few verses earlier in Kings we are told that Ahaziah's father Joram ben Ahab was 32 when he became King.
+He ruled for 8 years which would have made him 40 when he died.
 If, as is very likely, Ahaziah immediately took over the throne, he could not have possibly been 42 years old.
-Obviously, a scribal error in 2 Chronicles 22:2 puts Ahaziah's age at 42 when he ascended to the throne, which has been corrected in some more recent versions like the NASB.
+Obviously, a scribal error in 2 Chronicles 22:2 puts Ahaziah's age at 42 when he ascended to the throne.
+This has been corrected in some more recent versions.